Ovundiano/Adapted-Mind/README.md

 + ### Menu Page

     - Menu page has the header containing the Title of the app "ADAPTED MIND".

-    - The header also contains a paragraph "Learning made easy!"
+    - The header also contains a paragraph "Learning made easy!".

-    - Menu page has 1 main button:
+    - Menu page also has 1 main button:

-        1. Alphabet A-Z Button leads to the page where the user can learn and practice how to familiarise with alphabets and what it represent.
+        - Alphabet A-Z Button leads to the page where the user can learn and practice how to familiarise with alphabets and what it represent.

     ![Menu Page](documentation/menu_page_screenshot.png)